mlapinm/A02Nh/html6ccna/b107tabs.md

 SSH version.
-show ssh Lists status information for current SSH connections into and out of the local switch. show interfaces vlan number Lists the interface status, the switchís IPv4 address and mask, and much more. show ip default-gateway Lists the switchís setting for its IPv4 default gateway. terminal history size x Changes the length of the history buffer for the current user only, only for the current login to the switch. show history Lists the commands in the current history buffer.
+show ssh Lists status information for current SSH connections into and out of the local switch. show interfaces vlan number Lists the interface status, the switch‚Äôs IPv4 address and mask, and much more. show ip default-gateway Lists the switch‚Äôs setting for its IPv4 default gateway. terminal history size x Changes the length of the history buffer for the current user only, only for the current login to the switch. show history Lists the commands in the current history buffer.